-In 2011, several veteran conservatives in communications gathered in the heart of London and agreed to establish a group which would bear that name.
+In 2011, Lord Black, Gavin Ellwood and Lionel Zetter met and agreed to establish a group for conservatives in communications.
 Its purpose?
-To be an independent and informal industry network that presents like-minded individuals – conservatives in communications (PR, public affairs, policy-making, digital, marketing, events, publishing, journalism and advertising) – with the opportunities to mingle, gossip and share ideas, and, where appropriate, provide sector expertise to the Party machine.
+To be an independent and informal industry network that presents like-minded individuals in PR, public affairs, policy-making, digital, marketing, events, publishing, journalism and advertising with the opportunities to mingle, gossip and share ideas, and, where appropriate, provide sector expertise to the Conservative party machine.
+The rest is history.

-Fast forward eight years – and three elections later – and we’ve relaunched with a mission to be more dynamic, proactive, diverse and transparent.
+Fast forward ten years – and three elections later – and we’ve a mission to be more dynamic, proactive, diverse and transparent.
 If this sounds like something that might interest you, please get involved!
 Come networking.
 Sponsor and/ or host an event.
 Write something for us.
 We’re not flashy and very open to innovating.

 Top lobbyists in Tory group, David Singleton for PRWeek, 12 August 2011: